 12. The Graduate (1967)

-It’s quite difficult to relate to a coming-of-drama that’s more than 50 years old.
-But there are some amazing moments in ‘The Graduate’ that still hold up well and manage to move me tremendously.
+It isn’t easy to relate to a coming-of-drama that’s more than 50 years old.
+But there are some fantastic moments in ‘The Graduate’ that still hold up well and manage to move me tremendously.
 It was a trendsetting phenomenon that changed the way coming-of-dramas were made.
-The feeling of angst and sexual tension felt by Benjamin is palpable.
+The feeling of angst and sexual tension Benjamin feels is palpable.
 He is seduced by the wife of his father’s business partner but ends up falling in love with her daughter.
 You can stream the movie here.

 11. Lolita (1962)

 Arguably, one of Stanley Kubrick’s more underrated works, ‘Lolita’ tells the story of a middle-aged man deeply infatuated with a gorgeous teenage girl.
-Adapted from Vladimir Nokobov’s novel of the same title, ‘Lolita’ generated controversy due to its bold subject and was panned by critics.
+Adapted from Vladimir Nokobov’s novel, which was of the same title, ‘Lolita’ generated controversy due to its bold subject and was panned by critics.
 Kubrick infuses a dark, perverse sense of humor that works brilliantly with its chaotic, often flippant narrative.
-The Censor Board back in the day had severe limitations, and so Kubrick had to compromise on certain aspects of the film which were highly bold and provocative for its time.
-This kind of affects the film on a thematic level.
+The Censor Board back in the day had severe limitations, so Kubrick had to compromise on certain aspects of the film, which were highly bold and provocative for its time.
+This affects the film on a thematic level.
 Nevertheless, it’s still an immensely fascinating film made by a filmmaker who would change cinema in the years to come.
 You can stream it here.

 10. Her (2013)